kolenyo2099/auto-archiver/README.md

 `pip install auto-archiver && auto-archiver --help`

-### Quick Setup for macOS (using `uv`)
+### Quick Setup for macOS Slack Bot (using `uv`)

-For macOS users, convenience scripts are provided to set up the environment using `uv` (a fast Python installer and resolver) and run the application.
+For macOS users, this setup creates a Slack bot version of Auto Archiver using `uv` (a fast Python installer and resolver).

 **Prerequisites:**
-- Make sure you have `uv` and `Poetry` installed.
+- Make sure you have `uv` installed.
   - To install `uv`: `pip install uv` (or see [uv's official documentation](https://github.com/astral-sh/uv)).
-  - To install `Poetry`: See [Poetry's official documentation](https://python-poetry.org/docs/#installation).

 **1. Installation:**

-This script will create a virtual environment named `.venv` in the project root, export dependencies from `pyproject.toml` (using Poetry), and install them into the virtual environment using `uv`.
+This script will create a virtual environment, install Auto Archiver with Slack bot dependencies, and set up the necessary files.

 ```bash
 chmod +x install_macos.sh